Degman1/ST-GAT-Breadcrumbs/models/MODEL_APPROACH.md

    - The model learns to weigh important POIs based on long-term influence.
    - Perform grid-search with expanding window cross validation approach (time-series friendly) to select proper hyperparameters
    - Implement the cosine annealing (no restarts) learning rate scheduler to decay the learning rate as the model approaches convergence.
-   - Freeze the GAT layer weights in attempt to independantly fine-tune the 2 LSTM layers.
+   - Freeze the GAT layer weights in attempt to independantly fine-tune the 2 LSTM layers and final linear layer.

 2. **Extract Attention Scores to Rank POIs**
    - Use the trained model’s GAT attention values to compute a measure of **significance** for each POI.